thibaudcolas/frontend-starter-kit/docs/README.md

 | Firefox | Desktop | latest |
 | Safari | OSX | latest |

 > Those browser / device / version combinations are the ones the site *is tested* on.
-We use progressive enhancement and front-end development standards so that
+Our development standards ensure that the site is usable on other browsers and will work on future browsers.

 **Unsupported:**